infinityfx-llc/ml-basic/docs/examples/neural.md

         batch_size: 6 // The batch size used for batch gradient descent.
     },
     options: {
-        multithreaded: true // Default value = true, whether to use multithreading for prediction and fitting tasks.
+        multithreaded: true // Default value = false, whether to use multithreading for prediction and fitting tasks.
     }
 });